marksherriff/cs3240-f24-website/project.md

 __Goal:__ All projects must allow a user to upload files to Amazon S3.

 __Requirements:__ A major component of your system is to allow users to upload files to a permanent storage location (i.e. not directly to your Heroku installation).
-Using Amazon S3, implement the necessary features to allow users to upload the three file types listed in the requirements above and show that the files can be viewed by a site admin through the website itself (not by just going directly to S3.)
+Using Amazon S3, implement the necessary features to allow users to upload the three file types listed in the requirements above and show that the files can be viewed by another member of the project through the website itself (not by just going directly to S3.)
 GitHub Actions CI MUST be operational with at least multiple test cases in order to earn full XP.
 As you are just getting started with testing, this is more showing us that you have the process setup and that you have some passing tests.
 Your team must be updating GitHub Issues as appropriate throughout the rest of the project.

 __XP Allocation:__

-_Coming Soon!_
+- 15 XP: Team can demonstrate how a Common User can upload a file to the PMA and that the file can be viewed by another member of the project.
+- 10 XP: Team worked on other features other than Amazon S3 and is on track.

 __Team Evals:__ At the end of Sprints 2-6 and at the end of the semester, you will need to fill out an evaluation for _each member_ of your team!
 You can find the evaluation form here: [Student Team Sprint Evaluations]({{ site.data.externallinks.sprint_team_evaluations }}).
 Students who do not fully participate in the team evaluation process will be penalized on their final Team and Staff Evaluation score.